-In November 2019, the Parent Company issued a ₱9,000.0 million fixed rate bond due 2021 at a rate equivalent to 4.2463% p.a.
-The Bonds form part of the third tranche of debt securities issued under the Parent Company's new ₱50,000.0 million Debt Securities Program registered with the SEC, and listed on the PDEx.
-The Bonds have been rated PRS Aaa with a Stable Outlook by PhilRatings.
+In October 2021, the Parent Company issued a total of 3,000.0 million bonds due 2031 at a fixed rate equivalent to 4.08% p.a.
+The Bonds is composed of 2,750.0 million from the first tranche of debt securities issued under the Parent Company's new 50,000.0 million Debt Securities Program approved by the SEC and listed on the PDEx in October 2021 while 250.0 million represent the seventh tranche of debt securities issued under the existing 50,000.0 million Debt Securities Program in May 2019.
+The Bonds were assigned an issue credit rating of PRS Aaa, with a Stable Outlook, by PhilRatings.